deforestation-dashboard/build_deforestationDash_BE/README.md

-# API For The Look Book Project
+# API For Deforestation Dashboard

 # Dependencies